joshpetit/bible/CONTRIBUTING.md

 ```

 If you're unfamiliar with dart or JavaScript, the `async` word just indicates
-that the function will return a future and may be run asynchronously
+that the function will return a future and may be run asynchronously.

 After implementing the `getPassage` method return a PassageQuery object.
 **Note:** A PassageQuery object has an optional field called `verses`, this